2018-19 EI Lunch and Learn Series

 - Beth Martin, Assistant Dean for Assessment and Professor (CHS), School of Pharmacy

-- Mo Bischof, Associate Vice Provost and Director of Assessment
+- Mo Bischof, Associate Vice Provost and Director, Student Learning Assessment

 - Regina Lowery, Sr. Assessment Coordinator